In this section

 criminal law duty lawyer — is a person (either a solicitor or a barrister) appointed by Legal Aid Queensland to help unrepresented people (either on summons, bail or in custody) who have been charged with criminal offences in most Children's Courts and most Magistrates Courts.

-family law duty lawyer — is a person appointed by Legal Aid Queensland to help unrepresented people who are appearing before the Family Court of Australia or Federal Circuit Court.
+family law duty lawyer — is a person appointed by Legal Aid Queensland to help unrepresented people who are appearing before the Federal Circuit and Family Court of Australia.